tmunz/musicbox/README.md

 # musicbox
 This project is an open-source solution for media playback with **NTAGs**, **MQTT commands**, and providing an optional **web interface**.
 Designed to integrate seamlessly with platforms like **Home Assistant**, it offers a fun and flexible way to control smart devices or trigger automations using NFC tags and remote controls.
+You are welcome to incorporate parts of this project into your own and customize the code to suit your requirements.

 ---